fortrabbit/help/docs/company-collaboration.md

 Let's say a project phase has ended, so that an App Collaborator does not need have access any more.
 Who can can fire whom:

-* An Owner can remove Admins and App collaborators
+* An Owner can remove Owners, Admins and App collaborators
-* An Admin can remove App collaborators
+* An Admin can remove Admins and App collaborators
 * An App Collaborator can remove nobody
-* No one can remove an Owner

 ##### How to remove Accounts